Your complete guide to Biodiversity Net Gain: Metrics, Plans and Costs

 Our team has been helping people meet their ecological obligations to secure planning consent for 16 years now.
 It’s all we do, so you can be sure that the ecologist that comes to your site will have the exact same focus that you do – getting your application through planning.

 The majority of our 30-strong team are home working.
-So, no matter where you are in the country, your Arbtech ecological surveyor will possess that crucial knowledge of the policies and procedures your local planning department uses to make planning decisions.
+So, no matter where you are in the country, your Arbtech biodiversity net gain specialist will possess that crucial knowledge of the policies and procedures your local planning department uses to make planning decisions.
 This means you get the advice you need to secure planning permission, first time, fast – or your money back.

-Need an Ecology Survey to demonstrate biodiversity net gain (or anything else)?
+Need an assessment to demonstrate biodiversity net gain (or anything else)?
+Call us today and talk to a professional ecologist.

 British Ecological Society.
 2020.
-Mandatory Biodiversity Net Gain may not deliver the desired outcomes for nature.
+Mandatory BNG may not deliver the desired outcomes for nature.
 [Online].
 Available from: https://www.britishecologicalsociety.org/ (Accessed 8th February 2021)

 Department for Environment, Food & Rural Affairs.
 2019.
 Net gain: Summary of responses and government response.
 [Online].
 Available from: https://www.gov.uk/government/ (Accessed 8th February 2021)